Know Your Provider Enrollment Revalidation Due Date Today and Protect Your Bottom Line

 - Sign in with user ID and password.

-IMPORTANT: If a 2022 revalidation due date has not been assigned or if the due date is TBD, all unsolicited revalidation applications will be returned.
+IMPORTANT: If a current revalidation due date has not been assigned or if the due date is TBD, all unsolicited revalidation applications will be returned.

-Revalidate Medicare enrollment information either electronically by using the Internet Based Provider Enrollment, Chain and Ownership System (PECOS) or by submitting the appropriate CMS-855 paper application which is on our Forms page which under RESOURCES at the top of the NGS website.
+Revalidate Medicare enrollment information either electronically by using the Internet Based Provider Enrollment, Chain and Ownership System (PECOS) or by submitting the appropriate CMS-855 paper application.
+Find current forms on our website under Resources, and then select Forms.

 Already submitted your revalidation application?

 If status is “Approval Recommendation,” you will need to contact the state agency indicated in your approval recommendation letter.
-For more information view our article titled “Understanding the Approval Recommendation Process for Certified Providers” Part A and Part B.
+For more information view our article titled “Understanding the Approval Recommendation Process for Certified Providers”.

 Don’t Forget to…

 - Pay the application fee.
-Verify if you need to pay the fee by using the Medicare Provider Enrollment Application Fee Decision Tree Tool (Part A or Part B)
+Verify if you need to pay the fee by using the Medicare Provider Enrollment Application Fee Decision Tree Tool.

 - Have an authorized/delegated official of an organization or the individual provider sign and date the CMS form(s), include newly added authorized/delegated officials.
 (Signatures cannot be delegated to unauthorized personnel).
-See our article titled “Understanding Authorized Official and Delegated Official Roles” Part A or Part B.
+See our article titled “Understanding Authorized Official and Delegated Official Roles”.

 - Include all required documentation, when applicable. (license, certifications, degrees, void check, Exhibit 177, sales agreement, capitalization, bill of sale)